Circular Flow Model - Economic Lowdown Video Series

-In the sixth episode of the Economic Lowdown Video Series, economic education specialist Scott Wolla explains the circular flow model.
+In this episode of the Economic Lowdown Video Series, economic education specialist Scott Wolla explains the circular flow model.
 Viewers will learn how households and businesses interact in the market for resources and in the market for goods and services, and see how money keeps the whole process moving.

 Let’s face it, the economy is complex and can be difficult to understand.